NBA : Adam Silver admits that there are "themes" to define before the NBA return

 San Antonio Spurs coach Gregg Popovich (71 years old) is the oldest in the NBAfollowed by Mike D’Antoni (65) of the Houston Rockets and Alvin Gentry (65) of the New Orleans Pelicans are the oldest.

-There is also the possibility of a ‘play-in’ tournament if the ninth place finisher, in either of the West and East Conferences, is four wins from eighth place when the initial eight games have ended.
+There is also the possibility of a play-in tournament if the ninth classified, in any of the West and East Conferences, is four wins from the eighth place when the eight initial matches have concluded.

 The league considered multiple possibilities on how it would finally play again.
 But Silver said the choice he made was guided by the advice of legendary former player Michael Jordan., current majority owner of the Charlotte Hornets, who defended the model of getting as close to normal playoffs as possible.